 Participants agree that their project and material related to their project may be used and/or published in the Sherman Oaks Film Festival program, website and for promotional purposes related to the Sherman Oaks Film Festival.

 Copies of movies, scripts and promotional materials submitted to the Sherman Oaks Film Festival are not required to be returned to their owner.

 If selected, all commercial/private property including all trademark/copyrighted materials shown or recorded on the project is the responsibility of the filmmaker.
 The Sherman Oaks Film Festival does not take responsibility for any infringement of copywritten materials.

 The cost of delivery and pick-up of all materials is the responsibility of the filmmakers.

 Rules are subject to change at any time without prior notice.

-Narrative Feature Films: run time over 45 minutes in length
+Feature Films: run time over 60 minutes

-Documentary Short Films: run time of 45 minutes or less.
+Short Films: run time under 20 minutes

 Music Videos: any length